 Some scientists believe excessive risk-taking is connected to biology and people’s brains craving stimuli.
 Scientist Marvin Zuckerberg of the University of Delaware states that some people have high sensation-seeking (HSS) personalities.
 Climbers are a great example of high sensation seekers and score higher on risk-preference tests.
 Most demand challenging tasks and seek out environments, massive cliff faces, or frozen waterfalls that most people’s brains or instincts are geared to avoid.
 Zuckerberg argues that the cortical system of an HSS person can handle higher levels of stimulation without overloading their brain and switching to the fight-or-flight response.

-Some scientists believe that society makes us more risky.
-In the age of seatbelts, guardrails, laws, rules, regulations, etc., there is a sense in western civilizations that the sense of survival or life has been dulled and scientists have been trying to grapple with the Risk Paradox; the safer we make life, the more risks we take.
-In other words, people who get easily bored with their lives take on more risk to liven it up.
-A good ski example would be the more safety precautions (yellow jackets, mandatory safety bars, roped off ski runs) we take, the more people push the envelope, ski recklessly, and try to get thrills.
+In the age of seatbelts, guardrails, laws, rules, regulations, etc., there is a sense in western civilizations that the sense of survival or life has been dulled, and scientists have been trying to grapple with the Risk Paradox; the safer we make life, the more risks we take.
+Some scientists believe that society makes us riskier.
+In other words, people who get quickly bored with their lives take on more risks to liven it up.
+A good ski example would be the more safety precautions (yellow jackets, mandatory safety bars, roped-off ski runs) we take, the more people push the envelope, ski recklessly, and try to get thrills.

 “risk taking is to find the point where society ends and you begin, taking risk involves stepping away from the status quo to get a sense of who you are.”